nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MxCzKhKewnM?si=3P0NC5oBWtrTdzTO&amp;start=15" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>{:style="display:block; margin-left:auto; margin-right:auto"}
 <br/>

-The Ukranian people have spoken loudly and clearly.
-They do not want to incorporated into Russia, putting them at direct odds with Putin's view.
+The Ukrainian people have spoken clearly.
+They clearly do not want to incorporated into Russia, putting them at direct odds with Putin's view.

-Article 1, Chapter 1 of the UN Charter, agreed to by Russia, China and the United States along with the original 50 signatories, and today seen and formally accepted tp by almost every nation on earth, is to:
+Article 1, Chapter 1 of the UN Charter, agreed to by Russia, China and the United States along with the original 50 signatories, and today seen and formally accepted by almost every nation on earth, is to:

 > To develop friendly relations among nations based on respect for the
 > principle of equal rights and **self-determination of peoples**, and